About the Center

 Community Services Available

 The Center consists of faculty affiliates from six departments at the University who have research, teaching, or service interests in trauma-related topics.
 These individuals share a common set of goals.
-The Center sponsors a colloquium series every semester, and offers an undergraduate certificate in Trauma Studies.
-The CTR affiliates are currently considering the development of nondegree certification for trauma professionals and paraprofessionals through continuing education.
+The Center offers a graduate and an undergraduate certificate in Trauma Studies.
 The CTR is housed in the Kathy J. Weinman Building which also contains the Weinman Child Advocacy Center that provides services to traumatized children.

 The impact of traumatic stress has received increased attention by researchers and community service agencies over the past decade.
 However, the interaction between researchers, community agencies, and the populations they serve have been very limited nationally.
 Furthermore, training and education in the delivery of mental health services to traumatized populations has lagged far behind the knowledge that has been accumulated.
 There is currently very little available in the way of coursework and training for either clinical services or in research at either the undergraduate or graduate level.
 UMSL is one of the few universities to offer courses and standardized fieldwork on an undergraduate level and specialized therapy training on the graduate level.
 Other trauma centers are usually located at VA Hospitals or medical schools and limit their training functions to psychology doctoral interns and post-doctoral trainees.
 There are no centers located in doctoral programs at universities.
 The establishment of the Center for Trauma Recovery at UMSL puts us in the forefront, especially for training clinical psychologists.